Wells Fargo & Company Boosts Fate Therapeutics (NASDAQ:FATE) Price Target to $61.00

-Fate Therapeutics (NASDAQ:FATE) had its price target hoisted by Wells Fargo & Company from $38.00 to $61.00 in a research report issued to clients and investors on Friday, The Fly reports.
-The brokerage presently has an “overweight” rating on the biopharmaceutical company’s stock.
-Wells Fargo & Company‘s price target indicates a potential upside of 26.35% from the company’s current price.
+Fate Therapeutics (NASDAQ:FATE) had its target price raised by Wells Fargo & Company from $38.00 to $61.00 in a report published on Friday morning, The Fly reports.
+Wells Fargo & Company currently has an overweight rating on the biopharmaceutical company’s stock.

-Other equities analysts have also issued research reports about the company.
-Cantor Fitzgerald increased their target price on Fate Therapeutics from $32.00 to $40.00 and gave the company an “overweight” rating in a research note on Thursday, August 13th.
-ValuEngine raised Fate Therapeutics from a “hold” rating to a “buy” rating in a research note on Monday, August 3rd.
-BMO Capital Markets increased their target price on Fate Therapeutics from $29.00 to $43.00 and gave the company a “market perform” rating in a research note on Friday.
-Oppenheimer reissued a “buy” rating and issued a $40.00 target price on shares of Fate Therapeutics in a research note on Thursday, August 6th.
-Finally, BidaskClub raised Fate Therapeutics from a “buy” rating to a “strong-buy” rating in a research note on Wednesday, October 14th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating, thirteen have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and an average price target of $43.60.
+Several other research analysts also recently issued reports on FATE.
+BidaskClub raised Fate Therapeutics from a buy rating to a strong-buy rating in a research note on Wednesday, October 14th.
+BMO Capital Markets lifted their price target on Fate Therapeutics from $29.00 to $43.00 and gave the stock a market perform rating in a research note on Friday.
+ValuEngine raised Fate Therapeutics from a hold rating to a buy rating in a research note on Monday, August 3rd.
+Cantor Fitzgerald lifted their price objective on Fate Therapeutics from $32.00 to $40.00 and gave the stock an overweight rating in a research report on Thursday, August 13th.
+Finally, Oppenheimer reiterated a buy rating and set a $40.00 price objective on shares of Fate Therapeutics in a research report on Thursday, August 6th.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating, thirteen have issued a buy rating and one has assigned a strong buy rating to the stock.
+Fate Therapeutics presently has an average rating of Buy and an average price target of $44.93.

-In related news, General Counsel Cindy Tahl sold 29,199 shares of the stock in a transaction dated Friday, October 16th.
-The stock was sold at an average price of $50.25, for a total transaction of $1,467,249.75.
-Following the completion of the transaction, the general counsel now directly owns 128,717 shares in the company, valued at $6,468,029.25.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-Company insiders own 21.41% of the company’s stock.
+In other Fate Therapeutics news, General Counsel Cindy Tahl sold 29,199 shares of the company’s stock in a transaction that occurred on Friday, October 16th.
+The stock was sold at an average price of $50.25, for a total value of $1,467,249.75.
+Following the transaction, the general counsel now directly owns 128,717 shares of the company’s stock, valued at approximately $6,468,029.25.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Insiders own 21.41% of the company’s stock.

-Large investors have recently bought and sold shares of the stock.
-Strs Ohio bought a new position in shares of Fate Therapeutics during the second quarter worth about $92,000.
-Nisa Investment Advisors LLC grew its holdings in shares of Fate Therapeutics by 342.3% during the third quarter.
-Nisa Investment Advisors LLC now owns 2,455 shares of the biopharmaceutical company’s stock worth $98,000 after buying an additional 1,900 shares in the last quarter.
-Smith Asset Management Group LP bought a new position in Fate Therapeutics in the third quarter valued at approximately $103,000.
-Advisor Group Holdings Inc. bought a new position in Fate Therapeutics in the first quarter valued at approximately $117,000.
-Finally, Advisors Asset Management Inc. bought a new position in Fate Therapeutics in the second quarter valued at approximately $118,000.
-Institutional investors and hedge funds own 98.82% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the business.
+Charles Schwab Investment Management Inc. increased its holdings in shares of Fate Therapeutics by 15.3% in the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 444,272 shares of the biopharmaceutical company’s stock valued at $15,243,000 after acquiring an additional 58,866 shares during the last quarter.
+Mackay Shields LLC increased its holdings in shares of Fate Therapeutics by 140.6% in the 2nd quarter.
+Mackay Shields LLC now owns 55,100 shares of the biopharmaceutical company’s stock valued at $1,890,000 after acquiring an additional 32,200 shares during the last quarter.
+Nuveen Asset Management LLC increased its holdings in shares of Fate Therapeutics by 36.6% in the 2nd quarter.
+Nuveen Asset Management LLC now owns 530,980 shares of the biopharmaceutical company’s stock valued at $18,218,000 after acquiring an additional 142,207 shares during the last quarter.
+Invesco Ltd. bought a new stake in shares of Fate Therapeutics in the 1st quarter valued at approximately $3,275,000.
+Finally, Goldman Sachs Group Inc. increased its holdings in shares of Fate Therapeutics by 40.1% in the 2nd quarter.
+Goldman Sachs Group Inc. now owns 1,043,196 shares of the biopharmaceutical company’s stock valued at $35,792,000 after acquiring an additional 298,727 shares during the last quarter.
+98.82% of the stock is currently owned by institutional investors.

 Fate Therapeutics Company Profile